Kiran Rathod

-Kiran Rathod (born 11 January 1981) is an Indian actress and content creator.
+Kiran Rathod (born 11 January 1981) is an Indian actress and adult content creator.
 She is well known for her appearance in Tamil films.

 In 2022, Kiran opened up her own app subscription service called Kiran Rathore App, which attracted a lot of followers.

 Early life

 Kiran Rathod was born on 11 January 1981 in Jaipur.
 She is a cousin of actress Raveena Tandon.
 Rathod graduated with a degree in Arts from Mithibai College in Mumbai.
 After college she got into modelling and worked in a few Hindi pop albums.

 Career

-The actress made her debut in the film industry with the Hindi film Yaadein in 2001, directed by Subhash Ghai and featuring Hrithik Roshan and Kareena Kapoor in lead roles.
+Rathod made her debut in the film industry with the Hindi film Yaadein in 2001, directed by Subhash Ghai and featuring Hrithik Roshan and Kareena Kapoor in lead roles.

-In 2002, she ventured into Tamil cinema with the movie Gemini (2002), where she starred alongside Vikram.
+In 2002, she ventured into Tamil cinema with the film Gemini (2002), where she starred alongside Vikram.
 The film, directed by Saran, gained significant success and is credited with revitalising the Tamil film industry.
 She was part of the Tamil cult-classic Anbe Sivam (2003), sharing the screen with Kamal Haasan under direction of Sundar C.

-Despite these successes, Rathod encountered unexpected challenges in her career.
-Her personal life started to become a topic of rumours, which portrayed an inaccurate picture.
-It was reported that she suffered a setback in her career in the film industry due to false accusations regarding her marital status and her having multiple children.
-Her professional abilities appeared to be overshadowed by these false rumours, which resulted in an apparent decline in film offers.

 Known for her charm and screen presence, Kiran enjoyed a brief period as a leading actress, receiving multiple offers during that time.
 However, her stint as a leading lady didn’t last long, and she later transitioned to supporting roles.

 In 2023, she participated in the reality show Big Boss Telugu Season 7.